 OPEL designs, manufactures and markets high concentration photovoltaic ("HCPV") panels to transform solar energy into electricity for worldwide application.
 OPEL's HCPV panels, when mounted on trackers, can generate up to 40% more kilowatt-hours than conventional flat plate silicon solar panels, resulting in more cost effective electricity generated from the sun.
 With its unique design and high efficiency, OPEL strives to become the leader in HCPV solar panels.
-OPEL is working on a product roadmap to lower the cost of its HCPV panels to grid parity in 2011.
+OPEL is working on a product roadmap to lower the cost of its HCPV panels to grid parity in 2013.
 OPEL also markets a complete line of single and dual axis solar trackers to mount solar panels for the optimum power output.
 Solar trackers can improve the performance of all types of solar panel installations from 20-40% over a fixed installation.
 Moving to increase OPEL's presence in Europe, OPEL formed OPL Solar Europe SPRL ("OSE"), a Belgium-based subsidiary, to better address business opportunities in Europe.
-OSE has two subsidiaries which were formed with European partners Alcapi Solartwent Management GmbH ("ASM"), a German limited liability company, and Betasol Energias Alternativas, S.L. ("Betasol"), a Spanish limited liability company.
 OPEL's presence in Europe has led to growing project opportunities in Italy, Portugal, France and North Africa.

 OPEL, through OPEL Defense Integrated Systems ("ODIS"), designs infrared sensor type products for military and industrial applications.
 ODIS continues to develop gallium arsenide-based processes and semi-conductor microchip products having several potential major market applications, including: (i) infrared sensor arrays for military as well as Homeland Security monitoring and imaging, and (ii) the unique combination of optical lasers, and electronic control circuits on the same microchip for potential use in various military programs and potentially telecom applications such as, Fiber To The Home ("FTTH").
 The use of gallium arsenide is a key material in ODIS's Planar Opto-Electronic Technology ("POET") process development for these products.
-OPEL/ODIS has been awarded several U.S. Department of Defense projects since 2000.
+OPEL/ODIS has been awarded more than a dozen U.S. Department of Defense projects since 2000.
 These have and continue to support the development of ODIS's POET process, infrared sensing technology, optical/laser development and the combination of electronic circuits and lasers on the same microchip.
-Through ODIS, OPEL remains active in this area with several recent projects underway with the U.S. Department of Defense and two major U.S. defense contractors.
+Through ODIS, OPEL remains active in this area with several recent projects underway with the U.S. Department of Defense and two major U.S. Defense Contractors.